peterdtitan/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the next section of C dealing with functions and nested loops.
+This is a readme file for the functions and nested loops section of the c program.